Surulere (song)

-"Surulere" (which translates to "Patience is Rewarding" or "Patience is Profitable") is a song by Nigerian singer Dr SID.
-It was released on November 13, 2013, as the lead single from his second studio album Siduction (2013).
+"Surulere" (Yoruba: "Patience is Rewarding" or "Patience is Profitable") is a song by Nigerian singer Dr SID.
+It was released on November 13, 2013, as the lead single from his second studio album, Siduction (2013).
 Don Jazzy produced the song and was featured on it.
-"Surulere" peaked at number 1 on MTV Base's Official Naija Top 10 chart from March 21 through March 27, 2014.
-It also peaked at number 2 on the Pulse Nigeria Music Video chart.
-Moreover, it was ranked fourth on YouTube's most watched Nigerian videos for the first quarter of 2014.
+"Surulere" peaked at number one on MTV Base's Official Naija Top 10 chart for the week of March 21 through March 27, 2014.
+It also peaked at number two on the Pulse Nigeria Music Video chart.
+"Surulere" won Best Collabo of the Year at the 2014 City People Entertainment Awards and was nominated for Song of the Year at both The Headies 2014 and MTV Africa Music Awards 2014.

+Background

+"Surulere" translates to "Patience is Rewarding" or "Patience is Profitable".
 In a nutshell, the song is a reflection of Dr SID's musical journey.

-Background and meaning

-"Surulere" literally translates to "Patience is rewarding" or "Patience is profitable".
 While on the set of MTV Base's Official Naija Top 10 chart in March 2014, Dr SID said "Surulere" represents one's desire to achieve their goals and aspirations.
-He also said the music video addresses the need for patience among parents who pressurized their children to have kids right after marriage.
+He also said the song's music video addresses the need for patience among parents who pressurized their children to have kids right after marriage.